 - NRO repatriation request received through Net Banking would take a normal processing time of up to two working days

 - The limit applies to the aggregate amount across all categories of repatriation except current income.

 When to Repatriate Money from NRO Account?

 Repatriation of funds becomes necessary when an individual settled outside India has some immovable assets which he or she would like to dispose and/or returns from some financial assets in India which the individual wants to repatriate.
 Such an act of repatriation further makes sense when the individual has decided against returning back to India.
 Thus, the individual needs to monetize his/her immovable assets and move his/her financial assets out of India.
 Though the same cannot be done at one go without specific permissions, there are ways to make it possible.

+Everyone will have a doubt of repatriation of money and mainly how to repatriate money from NRO account.
 In case of NRO account, the repatriation principle does not allow free repatriation of funds like in case of NRE accounts, barring a few specified funds as mentioned in the next section.
 Most importantly the principal amount deposited in the NRO account cannot be repatriated and can only be used for making local payments.

 Which Funds Are Eligible for Repatriation from NRO Account?